 Raising Writing Standards through Book Making - Foundation to Year 8

-• Help to narrow the gap between attainment in reading and writing
+- Creative strategies to help to narrow the gap between attainment in reading and writing.

 About Paul Johnson